IS303-Steffen/p04-hair-salon-web-app/README.md

 #### 3. Set up your `secrets.toml` (shown in the tutorial video)
 - The tutorial video will go over this, but below you can copy and paste this into your `secrets.toml` file that you create inside the `.streamlit` folder (remember the . in the folder name)
 - Update the values for each line using the connection data from Supabase as shown in the video, as well as with the password you made.
 This isn't your Supabase account password, but the password you made when you made your project.
-- Note that this won't sync to GitHub, so if you are working in a team at separate times, if you set this up, give your teammates this info and make sure they know to make their own `secrets.toml` on their computer.
+- Note that this (purposefully) won't sync to GitHub, so if you are working in a team at separate times, if you set this up, give your teammates this info and make sure they know to make their own `secrets.toml` on their computer.

 ```
 SUPABASE_DB_HOST = ""